-Other times, without considering the consequences, you may do one unfortunate thing, or get into bad habits, that will tarnish the good work you’ve done building your personal brand.
+Other times, things beyond your control intervene to tarnish the good work you’ve done building your personal brand.

 And still other times, your lack of understanding of the new world of job search in the digital age can wreak havoc.